Compute estimate of autoregressive (AR) model parameters using Yule-Walker method

 The Yule-Walker AR Estimator block uses the Yule-Walker AR method, also called the autocorrelation method, to fit an autoregressive (AR) model to the windowed input data by minimizing the forward prediction error in the least squares sense.
 This formulation leads to the Yule-Walker equations, which are solved by the Levinson-Durbin recursion.
 Block outputs are always nonsingular.

 The Yule-Walker AR Estimator block can output the AR model coefficients as polynomial coefficients, reflection coefficients, or both.
-Each channel of the input is a sample-based vector (row, column, or 1-D) or frame-based vector (column only) representing a frame of consecutive time samples from a signal that is assumed to be the output of an AR system driven by white noise.
+The input can be a row vector, a column vector, or an unoriented vector which is assumed to be the output of an AR system driven by white noise.
+The block accepts matrices, and treats each column of the matrix as a channel.
+If the input is a row vector of length N, the input is treated as N different channels.
+If the input is an unoriented vector, the input is treated as a single channel.
 The block computes the normalized estimate of the AR system parameters, A(z), independently for each successive input frame.

 When you select Inherit estimation order from input dimensions, the order p of the all-pole model is one less than the length of each input channel.
 Otherwise, the order is the value specified by the Estimation order parameter.
 To guarantee a valid output, you must set the Estimation order parameter to be a scalar less than or equal to half the input channel length.
 The Yule-Walker AR Estimator and Burg AR Estimator blocks return similar results for large frame sizes.

 port A is enabled.
 For each channel, port A outputs a column of length p+1

 that contains the normalized estimate of the AR model coefficients